evernym/verity-sdk/docs/howto/python-verity-flow.md

 * Save the `credDefId`.
 This will be used to specify the type of credential to be issued.

 ## Connecting
+When an entity wants to interact with another party, a connection is established.
+This process creates keys specifically for this interaction.
+Data can be requested and delivered over this channel.

 ### Creating an Invitation with Relationship Protocol
 We create an api which will return the invitation.
 That invitation can be converted to QR code which can be scanned by Connect.me.